2024 Projects

 Haurapa Kiwi 2.0 - Tuning Up the Frequency

-In an earlier project Taranaki Kiwi Trust proved that it was possible to track kiwi using drone technology.
-Unfortunately, the applications were limited to close range due to radio frequency interference from the drone itself.
-Haurapa Kiwi 2.0 brings in specialist radio frequency experts alongside students from The Head Office to solve this problem, working towards the ultimate goal of being able to track multiple kiwi over long distances in a single, automated process.
+An earlier project Taranaki Kiwi Trust proved that it was possible to track close range kiwi using drone technology.
+Haurapa Kiwi 2.0 bought in specialist radio frequency experts and students from The Head Office to work towards the ultimate goal of being able to track multiple kiwi over long distances in a single, automated process.

 Wild about AI

-Wildlife.ai will develop and launch the Wild About AI programme, which will empower school students to use machine learning and artificial intelligence to investigate locally-relevant scientific issues.
-The Curious Minds grant will enable the co-development of resources and lesson plans that use marine science to introduce students to the exciting and rapidly expanding field of artificial intelligence.
-As the project evolves, members of the public will be able to actively contribute to monitoring surveys and build their own awareness of marine conservation.
+Wildlife.ai developed the Wild About AI programme, which empowered students to use machine learning and artificial intelligence to investigate locally-relevant scientific issues.
+This project enabled the co-development of resources and lesson plans in marine science to introduce students to the rapidly expanding field of AI.
+The public can now actively contribute to monitoring surveys and build their awareness of marine conservation.

 Is the world changing below the waves?

-MAIN Trust are concerned by observations from divers and iwi that the reefs and marine life around Taranaki are changing.
-They are bringing together an impressive group of local and national experts on marine environments to record data and capture observations of the marine environment along the north Taranaki coast between Ngā Motu Tapuae and Parininihi Marine Reserves.
-Divers will deploy data loggers, collect photos to compare with historic imagery, and create fully immersive 360 videos so schools and community groups can experience the marine environment firsthand.
+MAIN Trust are concerned that the reefs and marine life around Taranaki are changing.
+Experts recorded data and captured observations of the marine environment between Ngā Motu Tapuae and Parininihi Marine Reserves.
+Divers deployed data loggers, collected photos to compare with historic imagery, and created fully immersive 360 videos so community groups can experience the marine environment firsthand.

 Wai Energy - Low Flow Hydro

-Taranaki Catchment Communities are interested in the potential of generating electricity using low-flow hydro.
-They’re working with Auroa School to carry out a feasibility study on using vortex hydro systems in the Oeo stream.
-Participants will investigate the power potential of the water flow and survey fish populations to investigate the impact of the technology on fish passage.
+Taranaki Catchment Communities and Auroa School carried out a feasibility study on using vortex hydro systems in the Oeo stream.
+Participants investigated the power potential of the water flow and survey fish populations to investigate the impact of the technology on fish passage.

 Para Kuihi

-Kuihi, or Canada Geese, are becoming a major pest in South Taranaki, contaminating waterways and competing with native species for food.
-Te Kaahui o Rauru are investigating whether drones can be used to locate Kuihi nests more effectively than on foot.
-The project will engage with the local community to establish what may motivate people to become involved in an annual culling event where people can learn about wetland ecology and how to process Kuihi as a source of food.
+Kuihi (Canada Geese), are a major pest in South Taranaki, contaminating waterways and competing with native species for food.
+Te Kaahui o Rauru investigated whether drones could be used to locate Kuihi nests more effectively than on foot.
+The project engaged with the local community to establish how to get more people participating in controlling this invasive species.

 Watch how virtual reality presents an opportunity for people living with dementia to keep their minds and bodies active.